amrith-balaji/face_detection_in_python/README.md

 # Installing Opencv
 You will need this library for running the code
-There are two main ways to install OpenCV for Python:
+.There are two main ways to install OpenCV for Python:

 1. Using pip: